pointfreeco/sqlite-data/README.md

 ## Demos

-This repo comes with _lots_ of examples to demonstrate how to solve common and complex problems with Sharing.
+This repo comes with _lots_ of examples to demonstrate how to solve common and complex problems with SQLiteData.
 Check out [this](./Examples) directory to see them all, including:

   * [Case Studies](./Examples/CaseStudies): A number of case studies demonstrating the built-in features of the library.